Counseling Psychology Graduate Student Handbook

 *Students accepted into the Counseling Psychology Program may take PSYC 6319 Vocational Psychology & Career Counseling the summer before their first Fall semester enrollment.

-*Please note that most courses are only offered once a year.
-If you plan to attend on a part-time basis, then you should carefully look at the UHV catalog to determine which courses have pre-requisites, and what those pre-requisites are.
-For example if you do not take PSYC 6336, Intellectual Assessment in the Fall of your first year, you will not be able to take PSYC 6337 Personality Assessment until the Spring semester of your second year, and this would, in turn, delay when you would be eligible for PSYC 6303 Counseling Psychology Practicum.
+Please note that most courses are only offered once a year, and many have previous courses as prerequisites.
+If you plan to attend on a part-time basis, then you should carefully look at the UHV catalog to determine which courses have prerequisites, and what those prerequisites are.
+For example, if you do not take PSYC 6336, Intellectual Assessment in the Fall of your first year, you will not be able to take PSYC 6337 Personality Assessment until the Spring semester of your second year, and this would, in turn, delay when you would be eligible for PSYC 6303 Counseling Psychology Practicum.

 - PSYC 6321 Psychopathology I